shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-10-29-Getting-Started-With-Python3-And-PyCharm-On-Ubuntu-18.04.md

 ### Step 2 - Create a Python Virtual Environment

-Next open the lpython folder in a terminal and issue the following command.
+Open the lpython folder in a terminal session and issue the following command.
 ```
 python3 -m venv env
 ```
-If no issues occurred you should be able to issue the following command to activate your virtual python environment.

 ### Step 3 - Activate a Python Virtual Environment

+If no issues have occurred you should be able to issue the following command.

 ```
 source env/bin/activate
 ```
 This command activates your virtual python environment.
-While in the virtual environment you can install additional packages that you know you will need during your programming.
+While in the virtual environment you can install additional packages that you will need during your programming.
 For example the following command installs numpy a commonly used library for Data Scientists and Data Analysts.
 ```
 python3 -m pip install numpy
 ```